A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

 \subsection{CFD Flow Field Characteristics and Flame Stabilization}

-In Fig.~\ref{fig:temperature_contours}, slices of temperature, $Y_{\ce{NO}}$, $Y_{\ce{OH}}$, and the flowfield are shown.
+In Fig.~\ref{fig:temperature_contours}, slices of the flow field, temperature, equivalence ratio, and $Y_{\ce{NO}}$ are shown based on an inlet temperature of 300K and the fuel mass flow rate of 2.2 g/s.
 The flow field exhibits the formation of a pronounced central recirculation zone with reverse flow along the centerline, which provides the essential mechanism for flame stabilization through the recirculation of hot combustion products and active radicals \cite{syred1974}.
-Secondary recirculation zones develop near the combustor walls, establishing a hierarchical network of mixing regions that enhance fuel-oxidizer interaction.
+A secondary recirculation zone develops in the region surrounding the inflow, establishing a hierarchical network of mixing regions that enhance fuel-oxidizer interaction.
 The temperature contour plot illustrates the thermal structure of the combustion process.
-The region directly above the nozzle is a fuel-rich region dominated by spray breakup and mixing, resulting in the lowest temperatures in the domain.
+The region directly above the nozzle is a fuel-rich region dominated by spray breakup and mixing, resulting in relatively low temperatures.
 This region is surrounded, in the radial direction, by a recirculation zone with moderately high temperatures, but still dominated by low temperature chemistry.
 This is evidenced by the relatively low concentrations of the OH radical, which is a marker for higher temperature heat release.
 Above the spray breakup region, a high temperature region with a characteristic V-shape that delineates the stoichiometric flame front location, can be observed.
-This zone is marked by high chemical reactivity, as evidenced by temperatures reaching approximately maximum values of 2180 K and the OH radical reaching its peak concentrations.
+This zone is marked by high chemical reactivity, as evidenced by temperatures reaching maximum value of 2180 K and the OH radical reaching its peak concentrations.
 Beyond the axial locations of high reactivity, there is a gradual decline of temperature as the mixture is convected downstream, predominantly due to heat losses through the wall.

 The NO mass fraction distribution shows distinct spatial patterns within the combustor.
 Peak NO concentrations occur within the high-temperature reaction zones, where temperatures exceed the threshold for significant thermal NO\textsubscript{x} formation (typically above 1800 K).
 The spatial distribution of NO shows elevated concentrations coincident with the primary flame zone rather than exhibiting substantial increases in the post-flame region, indicating that the residence time in high-temperature zones is the controlling factor for NO\textsubscript{x} formation under these operating conditions.
 The spatial distribution of NO mass fraction demonstrates the strong temperature dependence of the extended Zeldovich mechanism, where NO\textsubscript{x} formation requires both elevated temperatures and sufficient activation energy for nitrogen fixation reactions.
 The relatively confined nature of the high NO concentration regions suggests that the combustor design effectively limits the volume of high-temperature zones, thereby constraining overall NO\textsubscript{x} production.
 This spatial confinement of NO\textsubscript{x} formation to the immediate flame zone, rather than extensive formation in post-combustion regions, indicates favorable kinetic conditions for low-emission operation.